 Hailing from a family of speed skaters – including her father, two brothers and her sister – Marsha Hudey found herself on the Olympic team for Sochi 2014 in her first season competing on the World Cup circuit.
 She went on to finish 32nd in the 500m in her Olympic debut.
-The following season she competed at her first World Single Distances Championships.
-In 2017 she finished a very impressive sixth in the 500m at the World Single Distances.
+The following year she competed at her first World Single Distances and World Sprint Championships.

-|2014 Sochi||Speed Skating - Long Track||500m - Women||32|
+|Sochi 2014||Speed Skating - Long Track||500m - Women||31|

 Notable International Results

-Olympic Winter Games: 2014 – 32nd (500m)
+Olympic Winter Games: 2022 - 21st (500m); 2018 - 10th (500m); 2014 - 31st (500m)

-ISU World Single Distances Championships: 2017 - 6th (500m); 2016 - 16th (500m); 2015 - 17th (500m)
+ISU World Single Distances Championships: 2020 - 20th (500m); 2019 - 20th (500m); 2017 - 6th (500m); 2016 - 16th (500m); 2015 - 17th (500m)

-ISU World Sprint Championships: 2015 - 20th (overall)
+ISU World Sprint Championships: 2015 - 20th overall